Y0URD34TH/God-of-War-4-2018-Cheat/README.md

 Info:

 Cheat open with 'INSERT' key.

-cheat tested in God of War Version 1.0.12. the cheat is basic and was made in 5 hours soo dont be surprised if is too simple or bugged. u can make more features with the lua api. cheat is for fun proposites. the login is discord based and is not 100% functional i recommend dont use.
+cheat tested in God of War Version 1.0.12. (cracked and original)

+the cheat is basic and was made in 5 hours soo dont be surprised if is too simple or bugged.

+u can make more features with the lua api. cheat is for fun proposites. the login is discord based and is not 100% functional i recommend dont use.